auth0/docs/articles/best-practices/index.md

 # Best Practices

-Learn about best practices we recommend to get the most out of Auth0.
+Our best practices guides have information on how to configure and use Auth0.
+We'll share recommended configuration settings, help you troubleshoot applications, and show you how to get the most out of different Auth0 features.

 <%= include('../_includes/_topic-links', { links: [
   'best-practices/tenant-settings',